Skip to content

 ScaleWithin platform limitsNear platform limits on storage, objects, or sharing rules

 Modern consideration (2025-2026): Data Cloud / Data 360 can connect up to 5 Salesforce Core orgs, creating a unified data layer across a multi-org landscape.
-This changes the trade-off calculus — multi-org strategies become more viable when Data Cloud bridges the data silos.
-However, Data Cloud adds cost and complexity that must be justified.
+This shifts the trade-off: multi-org strategies become more viable when Data Cloud bridges the data silos.
+Data Cloud does add cost and complexity that must be justified.

 CTA Default Position